-- All e-wallets should only be downloaded from the App store
+- Download all e-wallets should only from the App store

-- They should not allow the launch and download of any additional third-party app.
+- Don’t allow the launch and download of any additional third-party app.

-- They should be available in combination with an anti-virus or anti-malware plug-in which protects the device.
+- Makem the e-wallet available in combination with an anti-virus or anti-malware plug-in which protects the device.

 - They should not launch advertisements as additional pop-ups.